jajdp/Shenanibot-public/README.md

 `!close` : Closes the queue
 `!permit [user name]` : Allows a user to add one level to the queue even if it is closed or they have reached the submission limit
 `!next` : Moves the queue forward a level
-`!random` : Chooses a random level from the queue and puts it at the front of the queue to play
+`!random` : Chooses a random level from the queue and puts it at the front of the queue to play; if there are "high priority" levels available to be chosen (i.e. as a result of channel point reward redemptions), these will be chosen before any non-priority levels
 `!mark` : Place a marker in the queue.
 Markers do two things:  First, they occupy a spot in the queue to allow for situations with no "now playing" level.
 For example, if you don't want the first submitted level to immediately move to "now playing", you can insert a marker before opening the queue.
 Second, `!random` will only consider levels up to the next marker.
 (That is, if the top of the queue is a marker, it will be discarded as normal; but then a level will be chosen from those that are before the subsequent marker in the queue.)
+ `!reward [reward behavior]` : Sets up a channel points reward.
+Unlike other commands, this must be sent as the message for a custom channel points reward; it assigns a behavior to that particular custom reward.
+See [Channel Points Integration](#channel-points-integration) for details.
+ `!noreward [reward behavior]` : Removes the assignment of a reward behavior from whatever custom reward currently has that behavior

 **Viewer Commands**
 `!add [level code]` : Adds a level to the level queue